la-ots/pelican/docs/whats-new/index.md

 ## 0.1.04 — 19 February 2021

-- Adds a new guidance page, [Label Guidelines](/form-controls/labels-guidance/), for guidance on using labels in Forms.
+- Adds a new guidance page, [Label Guidelines](/form-controls/labels-guidance/), for guidance on using Labels in Forms.

 ## 0.1.03 — 11 February 2021